gustavoperusato/gustavoperusato/README.md

 ### Hi there!
 I'm Gustavo Perusato 😃

 ##
-- 🔭 Working with Security Systems
+- 🔭 Working with Business Inteligence Analysis
-- 🌱 Studying Echonomics and Programming
+- 🌱 Studying Software Engineering
 - 📫 Contacts below
 - 😄 Pronouns: ele/dele
 - ⚡ “Whatever Your Mind Can Conceive and Believe, It Can Achieve.” – Napoleon Hill